Belmont High School (Massachusetts)

 Belmont High School is a four-year public high school in Belmont, Massachusetts, United States.
-It had 1,454 students enrolled and a student/teacher ratio of 15.8:1 in the 2024-2025 school year.
-It placed #383 in the 2024 U.S. News & World Report national rankings and #16 for Massachusetts.
+It had 1,454 students enrolled and a student/teacher ratio of 15.8:1 in the 2024–2025 school year.

 Buildings and facilities

 Construction of the current Belmont Middle and High School began in 2019.
-The high school building was completed in September 2021 for the 2021-2022 school year.
+The high school building was completed in September 2021 for the 2021–2022 school year.
 As of 2022 it was the largest building in Massachusetts utilizing geothermal for heating and cooling.
 Located next to Clay Pit Pond, it is on the same site as the previous school, built in 1970 but now demolished.
 Prior to that the high school was located on Orchard Street, and was badly damaged by fire in 1967.

 On September 7, 2023, Skanska, the construction firm working on the school, announced the renovation of the Belmont Middle and High School was completed.
 The new school spans 451,000 square feet and costed $256 million to build.
 The school is completely fossil fuel-free, as 283 geothermal wells heat and cool the entire building.
 The school also has solar panels on the roof which provide one-third of the property's energy.

+On March 5, 2025, Belmont Middle and High School received gold certification from LEED, scoring 63 points.

 Administration and faculty

-The Belmont High School administration consists of the principal, Mr. Isaac Taylor, appointed in 2019, and four assistant principals, Elizabeth Gavin, Sarah Winn, Daniel O'Brien, and Ezra Flam.
+The principal is Isaac Taylor, appointed in 2019.

 In 2004, the school's long-time principal, Foster Wright, retired.
 Jonathan Landman was hired to replace him, but the school department did not renew Landman's contract for the 2006–2007 school year.
 Michael Harvey was selected as an interim principal for the 2006–2007 school year.
 He had been the director of social studies during the previous school year.
 In 2012, when Harvey left to become superintendent of the Hamilton-Wenham schools, former-assistant-principal Dan Richards took his place.
 Richards had spent his last year as the principal of Melrose High School.
 On February 5, 2018, Richards announced he would be stepping down from his role as principal, with his last day being June 30.
 He stepped down to become the principal of the Georgetown Middle High School.
-For the 2018-2019 school year, assistant principal Thomas L. Brow was appointed as the interim principal of the school.
+For the 2018–2019 school year, assistant principal Thomas L. Brow was appointed as the interim principal of the school.
 On February 5, 2019, it was announced that the current principal, Isaac Taylor, accepted his position.
 He officially started his work on July 1, 2019.